 Sure, 2009’s Neil Gaiman adaptation is technically a children’s movie.
 But, uh, whoever filed this flick in the kids section was not paying attention to the truly terrifying “Other Mother” and her button eyes.
 Maybe kids are just stronger than adults—in either case, watch this with the lights on.
 We won’t judge if you need your teddy bear afterwards.
 You can even watch in bed on Netflix for easy cuddle access.

 The Mothman is a legendary creature that appears as a harbinger when disasters are coming.
 Richard Gere stars as a journalist researching the existence of the Mothman—he soon discovers the legend may be more real than he thought.
 The Mothman Prophecies is currently available with an HBO subscription or on Amazon.

 Behind the Mask: The Rise of Leslie Vernon

-A mockumentary in the style of Scream, Leslie Vernon is an aspiring serial killer.
+A mockumentary with a streak of black humor similar to Scream, Leslie Vernon is an aspiring serial killer.
 Follow along as he hones his trade.
 You’ll laugh, but you’ll also be scared by the killings and desires of Leslie.